sohamvsonar/Chronos/chronos-backend/README.md

-# Chronos Management Backend
+# Chronos Backend

-A microservices-based backend system for a luxury watch store built with Node.js, Fastify, PostgreSQL, and Redis.
+A microservices-based backend for a luxury watch e-commerce platform built with Node.js, Fastify, PostgreSQL, and Redis.

-## Project Structure
+## Architecture Overview

 ```
 chronos-backend/